If the property you want to buy is located in a flood zone, you may have difficulty getting a home loan.

-Although flooding is a rare event, if the property you wish to buy is located in a flood zone, you may have difficulty obtaining finance.
-However, depending on where your property is and how strong your finances are, we may be able to help you obtain finance.
+However, depending on where your property is and how strong you are financially, we may be able to help you qualify.

-If your property is zoned to flood more often than 1:100 years then you are unlikely to be able to obtain finance.
+If your property is zoned to flood more often than 1:100 years then you are unlikely to be able to get a flood zone home loan.

 How much can I borrow?